george89analytis/Deploying-A-Website-Unix--420-321-VA--Fall-2025/README.md

 So our GitHub repository includes the following files:
 * CHOICES.md ---> this showcases the tools we used for this project and also includes reasoning to why we use it.
 * INSTALL.md ---> this file includes the the instructions needed/required to use our project Our Github repository also includes our License.
-For more info on this, please refer to our License which can be found at: [LICENSE](./LICENSE)
+For more info on this, please refer to our License which is located at: [LICENSE](./LICENSE)